juliettech13/aragonOSx-sdk-demo/README.md

 ```

 > **CAREFULL:_** Webpack 5 doesn’t have the polyfill node needed to run several crypto packages, so if you started your app with create-react-app or similar, you may stumble upon a polyfill problem.
 In order to solve it, follow [this tutorial](https://www.alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5) or start your app with a tool like [Vite.js](https://vitejs.dev/) instead.

+## Set up a basic front-end to use the SDK

+Through this basic front-end, we want to invest x amount of ETH into a custom DAO.
+This assumes you already have an Aragon DAO in place.
+If you don't, feel free to [create one here](https://app.aragon.org).

 ## Available Scripts